maidsafe/Whitepapers/Project-Safe.md

 | 1382400 | 4 | 0.2 | 0.2 | 1382400 | 25600 | 54 | 54 |

-To prevent a potential shortfall of P.O.R, it is proposed that safecoin can be converted into P.O.R directly (network level).
-However, to maintain a predictable cap on the number of safecoins, the network will not allow P.O.R to be converted back into safecoin.

-The conversion rate (safecoin => P.O.R ) can be established as:

-conversion rate (P.O.R / Token) = PT / NT  ≈ (PT<sub>local</sub> * (AS / AD<sub>local</sub> ) ) / NT    ------   ④

-where: PT is the current total of P.O.R across the network

-NT is the cap number of token

-PT<sub>local</sub> is the current average P.O.R across the local group

-AS is the total address space

-AD<sub>local</sub> is the average address distance among the local group

-given: both data and node_id are evenly distributed

-Once a safecoin has been converted into P.O.R, that token will be recycled, i.e. the token will be marked as not occupied, allowing other user to re-mine it.

 #### 7. Safecoin General
 Safecoin issuance will be capped at 2^32 (4.3 billion).
 Unlike P.O.R, which is just an integer number held in the  Maid Account, each safecoin is represented by an SDV, holding a list of owner history.
 The data structure of such an SDV can be illustrated as : <diagram safecoin SDV structure>